 Give an understanding of the professional and ethical responsibility you see as a result of the United States industries becoming global players.
-For example, do you see things in your country that would not be allowed or are not typical industry standards in the United States, such as safety issues, environmental issues, employee issues (wages, benefits, working conditions, etc.)?
-Does your country address diversity issues (gender, race, religion, lifestyle choices) differently than the United States.
-Because of these differences you see, could a company make more money, or do more business by doing the same thing in your country than in the United States?
+For example, do you see things in China that would not be allowed or are not typical industry standards in the United States, such as safety issues, environmental issues, employee issues (wages, benefits, working conditions, etc.)?
+Does China address diversity issues (gender, race, religion, lifestyle choices) differently than the United States.
+Because of these differences you see, could a company make more money, or do more business by doing the same thing in China than in the United States?
 If so how does this affect life and business in the United States?